 The Best Way to Job Search When You Are Employed

-The reason it's important to be careful is that employees have been fired for even saying they hate their job or their company.
-For example, I saw a job title on Facebook that said "Slave at UPS" the other day.
-The person was a friend of a friend who didn't have his private settings adjusted as he should have.
+The reason it's important to be careful is that employees have been fired for even saying they hate their job or their company, much less that they are thinking of quitting.
+For example, don't put a job title on Facebook, or any other social media site, that says "Slave at UPS."
+The person who listed it was a friend of a friend who didn't have his privacy settings adjusted as he should have.

 Don't Job Search on Work Computers

 Don't use your work computer for writing your resume, applying for jobs, or communicating with employers.
 Use a Gmail or other personal email address for all your non-work-related communications.